About us

 What to expect during the WYKE

-West Yorkshire Health and Care Partnership is pleased to host their 4th Annual Adversity, Trauma and Resilience Knowledge Exchange in partnership with the West Yorkshire Violence Reduction Unit from Tuesday 5th to Thursday 7th March 2024 in a two-day online event with the third day being live and in person.
+West Yorkshire Health and Care Partnership is pleased to host the 5th Annual Adversity, Trauma, and Resilience Knowledge Exchange in partnership with the West Yorkshire Violence Reduction Unit on Tuesday, 25th and Thursday, 27th March 2025.
+This year, the event will feature a two-day online format, With a focus on prevention, early intervention, and mitigating harm from preconception throughout life, the event will showcase the incredible work taking place across our system.

-Children and young people who experience adversity and trauma are at high risk of; poor physical/mental health and emotional wellbeing, substantive increases in adopting anti-social and health-harming behaviours, including serious violence, poor attendance/exclusion at school, and decreased educational attainment.
+Children and young people who experience adversity and trauma are at high risk of poor physical and mental health, emotional wellbeing issues, increased adoption of anti-social and health-harming behaviours, including serious violence, poor school attendance/exclusion, and decreased educational attainment.

 Quick links